electricimp/AutodeskFusionConnect/README.md

 The AutodeskSeeControl constructor takes two required parameters: the base *hostname* and *port* used for communication with SeeControl’s platform.
 These are provided to you by Autodesk.

-The constructor also takes one optional boolean parameter *https*.
-By default this is set to false.
-If your connection to SeeControl requires *https* protocol, set this parameter to true.
+The constructor also takes one optional boolean parameter, *https*.
+By default this is set to `false`.
+If your connection to SeeControl requires the HTTPS protocol, set this parameter to `true`.

 ```squirrel
 local hostname = "<YOUR_HOSTNAME_HERE>";